Daughters of the Moon: Lambert Malmaris

-A member of the Inner Circle and allowed to wear the Phoenix Crest, which makes him very powerful.
+In the series, Lambert Malmaris is a member of the Inner Circle and allowed to wear the Phoenix Crest, which makes him very powerful.
 Lambert first appeared in The Sacrifice (Book #5), where he joined forces with Cassandra to destroy the Atrox and take over.
 In the end, Stanton destroys his body but he shows up again in Possession (Book #8).
 Stanton imprisoned him in his memories of the Atrox but Aura, Lambert's lover, possessed Serena to get close to Stanton and use Serena's powers to free Lambert.
 After Stanton destroyed him in book 5, he becomes a sphere of light that can possess anyone.
 He is also known as Darius.

 Aura Triton

-Aura Triton is Lambert's lover.
+In the series, Aura Triton is Lambert's lover.
 She was born in A.D.
 1223 to a peasant father, with a jewel clutched in her hands, which subsequently disappeared.
 Her fate was thus sealed: all good would slip through her fingers.
 Aura, known then as Ursula, became renowned for her unearthly beauty, attracting even the Atrox, who offered her father great treasures if she would betroth it.
-Seeing her father's poverty, Ursula agreed to the marriage and pledged her devotion for all of eternity, asking only that her beauty should last forever.
-Yet when Lambert, a follower, came to bring her to the underworld, he fell desperately in love with her, and she with him.
-Despite attempts to hide their love, the Atrox saw through her deception.
-When she stepped into the cold fire to receive immortality, the flames destroyed her flesh and bones, reducing her to a wind spirit.
-Using a potion that Lambert procures from the ancient enchantress Circe, she then lives on by possessing other people and switching bodies whenever the one she possesses becomes old.
-Aura appears in Possession (Book #8), when she begins taking over Serena's body in an attempt to use her powers to free Lambert from Stanton's memories.
-Other individuals that Aura has possessed include the starlet Ann Anderson and ex-follower Morgan Page.

 Tymmie and Karyl

-Tymmie and Karyl are two of the first Followers that the Daughters encounter in the series.
+In the series, Tymmie and Karyl are two of the first Followers that the Daughters encounter in the series.
 They were once apprenticed to Stanton but since Stanton's appointment as Prince of the Night, Karyl has not been mentioned.
 However, Tymmie joins Lambert.
 In Goddess of the Night he is blond with black roots but in the 7th book he shaves his head and tattoos "Atrox" on it.
 In book 13, he reunites with Karyl to work for Catty's father.

 Adamantis

-One of the members of the Inner Circle of the Atrox and Catty's father, he is trying to overthrow the Atrox.
+In the series, Adamantis is one of the members of the Inner Circle of the Atrox and Catty's father, he is trying to overthrow the Atrox.
 Despite being on the same side of the Daughters, he never loved Catty and tried to have Stanton destroyed.
 Vanessa fights him and defeats him.
 He leaves Nefandus but it is unknown whether or not he is in Earth's Realm.
 His goal is to stay with Catty.